srobo/website/_events/sr2022/competition.md

 16:45 | Kit Return
 17:00 | End of Day

-On day 2, a marathon event is being held in Southampton.
-For parking, please approach the campus from the west, and arrive as prompt as possible.
-We also strongly recommend bringing a lunch, as it will be difficult to get to the local shops.
+A marathon event is being held in Southampton.
+As a result there will be a number of road closures in the area, including on the university campus.
+Parking will also be limited.
+Keep an eye on this page to see up-to-date information on how to reach the competition.

+Please note that this also means that access to food sellers may also be restricted, so please plan accordingly.

 ## Media Consent